love543/spotify-dashboard/README.md

 };
 Replace YOUR_CLIENT_ID and YOUR_CLIENT_SECRET with your actual Spotify API credentials.

-Open index.html in a web browser.
+4.Open index.html in a web browser.

-Note
+Note :
 This project requires a web server to run properly due to CORS restrictions when making API requests.
 You can use a simple HTTP server like Python's http.server or Node.js http-server.
 For Python:
 Copypython -m http.server 8000